The 3 Most Common Cybersecurity Gaps Your Clients May Face

 Email authentication is a technical means of verifying that the sender of an email is who they claim to be.
-The value of having this enabled through your email provider can not be understated as phishing attempts are on the rise (in 2018, 83% of people received phishing attacks worldwide) and are considered to be the most common of all cyber attack methods.
+The value of having this enabled through your email provider can not be understated as phishing attempts are on the rise (in 2018, 83% of people received phishing attacks worldwide) and are considered to be the most common of all cyberattack methods.

 This is one of the simplest pieces of information that the scan identifies, but it’s also one of the most commonly addressed by our policyholders.
-In a recent example, one of the many small/medium-sized municipal governments that Corvus provides Cyber coverage to reached out to us upon receiving their first quarterly DLP Report.
+In a recent example, one of the many small/medium-sized municipal governments that Corvus provides Cyber coverage to reach out to us upon receiving their first quarterly DLP Report.
 The report noted that the email authentication feature had not been enabled on their email server, opening them up to potential risk.
 After correcting the issue, the municipality offered additional training to employees, focused on defending against phishing and hacking attempts.

 End-of-life Software is simply a software program or service that is no longer updated and/or supported by its producer.
 This software lifecycle stage often also means that there will be no future security updates or patches, leaving the software and its underlying services vulnerable to breach as cyber attackers become more sophisticated.

 This is the second most common issue we see addressed by our policyholders.
 When a regional gas station and convenience store chain reviewed their DLP Report they noticed that the Corvus Scan discovered one of their servers was running end-of-life software.
 Concerned that this could lead to potential infiltration of their system and business interruption (resulting in loss of revenue, and/or reputation) the insured was happily connected with one of our pre-breach services vendors to correct the issue.